winglang/wing/docs/05-reference/wingsdk-api.md

 - *Type:* <a href="#@winglang/sdk.std.Duration">Duration</a>
 - *Default:* undefined

-The time limit of the function "remembers" the results corresponding to a specific set of inputs.
+Time limit in which the function remembers the corresponding result for a specific input.

 ---